daihocmo/awesome-self-taught/README.md

 - [awesome-korean](https://github.com/mariabnd/awesome-korean) - A curated list of resources for learning Korean as a second language (KSL).
 - [awesome-german](https://github.com/willianpaixao/awesome-german) - A great source of information to learn and practice German as a foreign language. 🇩🇪
 - [Awesome-Vietnamese](https://github.com/daihocmo/Awesome-Vietnamese) -  Awesome Vietnamese Learning Resources.
+- [awesome-english](https://github.com/yvoronoy/awesome-english) -  A collection of awesome study resources for learners of English.

 ### Other
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev)